anmrtz/seng440/README.md

 ## Compilation

-Written for Raspberry Pi4.
+Written for Raspberry Pi 4.
 Use provided CMakeLists.txt to compile.

 To run:
 ./cc [option]